RockingShip/jsFractalZoom/README.md

 The animated image above displays how a single `splash` frame is constructed.
 The border marks processed scan-lines (rows+columns), the number in the lower-left is progress.

+`splash` can be a revolutionary new way of frame rendering and gaming:
+Why render 4K worth of pixels with reduced FPS if it's too much for your brain to handle.
+Better would be to render the pixels that matter at a higher FPS and let the lesser pixels catch up later.
+For AI it could be used to reduce visual stimuli while retaining the essence of movement.

 Upgrading the data model to process video frames needs some enhancements: